evelinszymanski/evelinszymanski/README.md

 📫 You can reach me at **evelinszy@gmail.com**

-🌱 I’m currently starting by the start, learning logic programming ans some technologies like:
+🌱 I’m currently starting by the start, learning logic programming and some technologies like:

 - **HTML5**
 - **CSS3**